The 2026 edition! Doi Cherry Blossom Festival in Izu, Shizuoka: The Earliest Blooming Cherry Blossom in Japan!

 • Sightseeing

-During the Dohi Festival, visitors can obtain a red seal with a cutout design at five locations: Saifukuji Temple, Dohi Shrine, Seiunji Temple, Anrakuji Temple, and Myozoji Temple.
-This red seal was created by Chiharu Mizuguchi, a paper cut artist born in Izu City, who heard directly from the priests and chief priests of each temple and shrine about the stories related to each temple and shrine, and wished for the happiness of the people.
+During the Dohi Cherry Blossom Festival, visitors can receive a red seal with a paper cutout design.
+This red seal was created by Chiharu Mizuguchi, a paper cut artist born in Izu City.
+She created these seals by directly asking the priests and chief priests of each temple and shrine about their stories, and wishing for the happiness of the people.
+Five locations (Saifukuji Temple, Dohi Shrine, Seiunji Temple, Anrakuji Temple, and Myozoji Temple) and "Nakahama Tennoji Shrine" were newly added this year, bringing the total to six types.
+The motifs of the red seals are said to be a mikoshi (portable shrine), tengu masks, and other heroic motifs.

-The symbols of each temple and shrine are represented by paper cutouts, and when the five red seals are placed side by side, they look like a single picture.
+The symbols of each temple and shrine are represented by cutouts, and the six red seals can be seen as a single picture when placed side by side.
+If you are interested, please get a red seal at each temple or shrine.

-Introduction of "Doi Cherry Blossom Festival" Exclusive Events
+Introducing the "Doi Cherry Blossom Festival" Exclusive Programs

 Departure time: ①11:00 departure ②13:00 departure (twice a day)